kehantan/labbook/docs/protein/sds_page.rst

 * Two gels need to be prepared: resolving gel and stacking gel.
 * The protocol can be found in BIO-RAD's 'Handcasting Polyacrylamide Gels' documentation
-* Depending on the number of gels to be run, we do not need to prepare the amount as stated in the documentation.
-We can half the amount stated in the documentation.
+* Depending on the number of gels to be run, the amount stated in the documentation can be halved.

 **Requires**